Skip to content

 Terminal window

-ontoskills remove mareasw/office/xlsx
+ontoskills remove obra/superpowers/test-driven-development

 Deletes the package from local storage.